GregorR/style/HYPHENS.md

 ## Other Adjoined Word Misuse

-Verb phrases are almost never compounded into a single verb, but frequently compounded into a single *noun*.
-Because these transformative hyphens transform verb phrases into nouns, the meaning is not the same, but is usually adjacent.
+Verb phrases are almost never compounded into a single verb, but frequently compounded into a single *noun*, and sometimes compounded into a single *adjective*.
+Because these transformative hyphens transform verb phrases into non-verbs, the meaning is not the same, but is usually adjacent.

-This noun usually goes through the same phases of synthesis as any other morphological hyphen: first they are hyphenated, then they become one word.
+A transformative-hyphen noun usually goes through the same phases of synthesis as any other word with a morphological hyphen: first they are hyphenated, then they become one word.
 It is very common to misuse the words “login” (“log-in”), “signin” (“sign-in”), and their converses (“logoff” and “signoff”).
 These words are *nouns*, not verbs.
 “Log in using your login” is correct (if tautological).
 “Login using your log in” is incorrect in both uses.

+There are some examples of transformative hyphens used to form adjectives, as well, such as “go-to”.
+“Go to the store and buy my go-to snack” is correct;
+“go-to the store and buy my go to snack” is wrong in both cases.
+Because this is a morphological hyphen, and so “go-to” is a word, “that snack is my go to” is wrong.

 Whole sentences are sometimes compounded as well, usually to describe a communiqué that includes the sentence, for instance “thank-yous” or